irfanhakim-as/linux-wiki/topics/dolphin.md

 2. Install the following recommended service menus accordingly:

     > [!WARNING]
-    > These service menus are not guaranteed to work on KDE Plasma 6.
+    > At least some of these service menus are not guaranteed to work on KDE Plasma 6.

    - [**office2pdf**](https://store.kde.org/p/1172774) to add Office documents conversion to PDF: